kathleenzz/christmas/README.md

 # Christmascard
-Digital animated christmas card using HTML and CSS
+Animated digital Christmas card using HTML and CSS